 What to lead with instead: "The teams who use this tell us the biggest change is how much calmer their Monday mornings are.
 Here's what that looks like in practice."

-Feature lists feel constraining to Green Planet.
+Feature lists feel constraining to Natural Green Planet buyers.
 They want to see the canvas, not the paint specifications.
 They need to envision how your solution transforms their strategy before the details matter.

 What to lead with instead: "Most companies use tools like this to do what they've always done, faster.
 Our clients are using it to rethink how they approach the problem entirely.
 Let me show you what I mean."